from the collection of the New York Public Library |

 breaking ground.
 The impressive structure cost $175,000—a substantial $3 million today.
 At four stories tall, pretending to be two, it

-The auditorium filled the second and third floors.
-It was praised for its acoustics and could accommodate
+The auditorium engulfed the second and third floors.
+Praised for its acoustics, it could accommodate

 1,500 patrons.
 The hall was hastily opened on